Table of Contents

 4. Avoid or limit alcohol

-The other problem with alcohol is that it can be habit forming, meaning people may begin to rely on it as a way to relieve stress, when in actuality it will end up having the opposite effect.
+The other problem with alcohol is that it can be habit forming.
+People may begin to rely on it as a coping mechanism to relieve stress, but it will have the opposite effect over time.

 5. Stay hydrated and limit caffeine intake